mildred/conductor.go/README.md

 It is possible to inherit from a base configuration, in which case the path locations inherited from the base configuration will be adjusted to be relative to the file they were declared in.

+### Commands

+It is possible to declare commands that can be execute with `conductor run`.
+Each command must have an `exec` array to execute a script relative to the current file.

+The command must declare in what context it can be executed:

+- `"service": true` if the command is executed for a service globally
+- `"service_any_deployment": true` if the command is executed for a service in which case it will be executed in the context of any active deployment, or will fail if there is no compatible active deployment
+- `"deployment": true` if the command is executed in the context of a deployment

+The command can be executed for a service with `conductor run -s SERVICE_NAME` or for a deployment with `conductor run -d DEPLOYMENT_NAME`.

+The configuration is available as environment variables just as hooks, with the addition of:

+- `CONDUCTOR_COMMAND` contains the command name.
+- `CONDUCTOR_COMMAND_DIR` working directory of the invocation, the command itself run relative to the service or deployment directory.

 Basic How-To
 ------------